-So second 6 months stop publish on your site and focus 100% on getting links to your site
+So second 6 months, stop publishing on your site and focus 100% on getting links to your site.

 Good and beginner-friendly techniques to use are

-At this time; you’ll be building links in a randomized way.
-This means it doesn’t matter where you get them as long as the links are followed and point at your site.
+At this time, you’ll be building links in a randomized way.
+It doesn’t matter where you get them as long as the links are followed and pointed at your site.

-These outbound links from different websites will bring in new link juice to you which will then be distributed through internal links to all parts of your site.
+These outbound links from different websites will bring in new link juice, which will then be distributed through internal links to all parts of your site.

-Finally, after a year has passed you will enter a new one with great experience in creating content; and with solid link build skills.
+Finally, after a year has passed, you will enter a new one with significant experience in creating content; and solid link-building skills.

 That is how you scale your site and traffic.
 But it will take time to learn to do all this stuff.
 It took me a lot of time too.

-Thanks a lot, Nikola for spending time to share amazing insights with us.
-I wish you great success and happiness to you.
-Take care.
+Thanks a lot, Nikola, for spending time to share incredible insights with us.

 Thank you, Mudassir.
 It’s an honor for me and a privilege.
 I will be hanging around to answer any comments that come through, and yeah, thanks again!